Colloquium: Spin-orbit effects in superconducting hybrid structures: Recent developments

-From the above properties, it follows that the supercurrent should vanish whenever $\phi=\pi n$.
-As a consequence, the ground-state phase difference of a JJ, being the state with no supercurrent, is usually either 0 or $\pi$.
-However, this can change if time-reversal symmetry (TRS) and inversion symmetry is broken in the system.
+From the above properties, it follows that $I=0$ whenever $\phi=\pi n$.
+Therefore, the ground-state phase difference of a JJ, being the state with no supercurrent, is usually either 0 or $\pi$.
+This can change if time-reversal symmetry (TRS) and inversion symmetry is broken.
 In JJs with superconductors breaking TRS, such as $d+\ii d$ superconductors, the relation $I(\phi) = -I(-\phi)$ is not necessarily fulfilled~\cite{Liu_srep_2017}.
 Instead, the phase difference $\phi$ that minimizes the Josephson energy of the system can be neither $0$ or $\pi$, but a different value denoted $\phi_0$.
 There is no supercurrent for the ground-state phase difference $\phi_0$, so that $I(\phi_0) = 0$.
-Instead, spontaneous surface currents flowing in the interface plane exist due to the spontaneously broken TRS~\cite{kolesnichenko_ltp_04}.

 JJs where the ground-state phase difference is neither 0 or $\pi$, but some arbitrary value $\phi_0$ are known as $\phi_0$ junctions~\cite{buzdin_prl_08}.
+This behavior is also found in earlier studies by~\onlinecite{Geshkenbein1986:JETPL,Millis1988:PRB}, considering JJ with unconventional superconductors, SOC, and magnetically-active interfaces.
 Assuming that the value of $\phi_0$ is tunable, a suitable name for such systems is in fact \textit{phase-batteries}.
-By tuning $\phi_0$ via external parameters, such a JJ provides a phase bias to a macroscopic wavefunction (the superconducting order parameter) in a quantum circuit.
-This is conceptually similar to how a classical battery provides a voltage bias in an electronic circuit.
+By tuning $\phi_0$ via external parameters, one provides a phase bias to a macroscopic wavefunction in a quantum circuit.
+This is conceptually similar to how a classical battery provides a voltage bias.
 The question is then if controllable $\phi_0$ junctions can be tailored by combining materials with the right properties into a JJ.
-It turns out that this is indeed possible, even when using conventional BCS $s$-wave superconductors, as we will proceed to explain.

-Based on the above example with superconductors that break TRS, one might think that a $\phi_0$ junction can be created using conventional superconductors if the weak link separating them TRS instead.
-An example of such a system is S/F/S JJ, but in such junctions the condition that $I(\phi) = -I(-\phi)$ is satisfied and the ground-state phase difference remains 0 or $\pi$.